learnk8s/learnk8s.io/src/templating/content.md

       value: {{ .Values.environment_name }}
 ```

-The template cannot live in isolation and should be placed in a directory that has a specific structure — [an Helm chart](https://helm.sh/docs/topics/charts/).
+The template cannot live in isolation and should be placed in a directory that has a specific structure — [a Helm chart](https://helm.sh/docs/topics/charts/).

 ```terminal|command=1|title=bash
 tree